Have you ever sent a tracking code to a development team, only to wait weeks for it to be installed?

 Navigate to Tools > Audience Manager from the top menu.

-Finally, save your tag, and don’t forget to publish it live once ready!
+Finally, save your tag.
+Don’t forget to publish it live once ready!

-Next, go to your Bing Ads account to obtain the UET ID.
-Navigate to Conversion Tracking > UET tags from the left column.
+Next, go to your Microsoft Advertising account to obtain the UET ID.
+Navigate to Tools > UET Tag from the top toolbar.

 Next, choose a trigger for where you want the tag to appear.
 Since the Bing UET tag is a global tag, you’ll most likely want to fire this on all pages.